 Safety Systems

-There are other passive safety features that you want and expect in a good sports car.
+There are other passive safety features that you might want and expect in a modern sports car.
 Driver feedback and involvement are essential tools in judging the level of grip available for given surface and road conditions.
-Equally important is progressive handling characteristics that give you plenty of warning and reminders as you creep up to the edge of the performance envelope.
+Equally important is progressive handling characteristics that give you plenty of warning and reminders, as you creep up to the edge of the performance envelope.

 A car like this is also inherently safer through its ability to rapidly accelerate, brake and change direction.